Published: 23rd December 2021

 Health offers of TU Darmstadt

-Did you know that there is a Student Health Management (SGM) of the Unisport-Zentrum (USZ) at TU Darmstadt?
+Did you know that there is a (SGM) of the Unisport-Zentrum (USZ) at TU Darmstadt?
 Here you will find offers for exercise at home or in a group.
 We especially recommend that you get some exercise between lectures.
 Online studies lack the short distances between lectures that get your circulation going and your head moving again.
-But there is a remedy for this:
+But there is a remedy for this: Student Health Management

-Do you feel like exploring the campus now or do you feel comfortable with studying online?
-Write us your opinion on Instagram!
-We have already reported in detail about our very personal experiences in the online semester on the blog, if you want to read more about the past semester from the perspective of TU students.
-The TU's Higher Education Didactics Office (HDA) has also compiled resources on mental strength and emotional balance to help you deal with exam situations and anxiety and reduce feelings of stress.
-There you will also find various articles on study techniques in the online semester, the contents of which can of course also be applied to face-to-face courses.
+Do you feel like exploring the campus now or do you feel comfortable with studying online? !
+We have already reported in detail about Write us your opinion on Instagram on the blog, if you want to read more about the past semester from the perspective of TU students.
+The our very personal experiences in the online semester has also compiled TU's Higher Education Didactics Office (HDA) to help you deal with exam situations and anxiety and reduce feelings of stress.
+There you will also find various articles on resources on mental strength and emotional balance, the contents of which can of course also be applied to face-to-face courses.
 It's worth checking out HDA, because there's sure to be something helpful for all types of learners!
-We'll see you back on campus soon.
+We'll see you back on campus soon. study techniques in the online semester

 Your #studentsofTUdarmstadt